-Extremely independent, she still lives in a condo on her own, she keeps herself busy with coffee mornings, walks with the neighbours, potluck dinners and strata meetings.
-Not only has my mother managed to connect with great people over the years, I truly believe it has kept her happy and young at heart, everyday is a new adventure.
+Extremely independent, she still lives in a condo on her own, and keeps herself busy with coffee mornings, walks with the neighbours, potluck dinners and strata meetings.
+Not only has my mother managed to connect with great people over the years, I genuinely believe it has kept her happy and young at heart.
+For her, every day is a new adventure.